w3c/wai-website/pages/fundamentals/introduction/index.es.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"
 title: Introducción a la Accesibilidad Web
 lang: es   # Change "en" to the translated language shortcode
-last_updated: 2019-07-11   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2019-07-11   # Keep the date of the English version

 translators:
 - name: "Jorge Rumoroso"